 - 2 tbsp heavy cream

-- 2 tbsp olive oil divided
+- 1 teaspoon olive oil

-- 1 tbsp walnuts chopped
+- 1 tbsp toasted walnuts chopped

-- Lime zest
+- lime zest to taste

-- salt and pepper to taste
+- small pinch flakey salt to taste

 - Combine eggs and heavy cream in a mixing bowl.
 Whisk until fully combined then, set aside.

 - Remove the crust from the milk bread.
 Then cut each slice in half (for 2 large pieces) or quarters (for 4 small pieces)